anithag/dflate/Readme.md

 1. TEE is implemented as a light-weight linux container.
 At the moment the container creation is hard-coded for testing.
 2. Typed channels are used.
 However, _ReceivePort_ can not be serialized.
 So a TEE process has to create a _ReceivePort_ and send it to parent process for communication.
-3. There are issues with sending and receiving ports using _send_ and _expect_

 ## TODO